This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Prophecies concerning the Medes coming against Babylon appear in Isaiah 13:17ff and Jeremiah 51:11ff.

-In the movie this soldier is one of two who guard the king during the ceremony when Darius swears allegiance to Cyrus.
+This soldier is one of two who guard the king during the ceremony when Darius swears allegiance to Cyrus.

 SCULPTER